ElementalistBTG/Ninja-wallet/README.md

 - SharedPreferences are also used for the settings parameters
 - Splash screen (Android 12)
 - Firebase analytics, crashlytics and performance for monitoring
+- Coil for image loading

+The app is also configured for building-deploying using Bitrise